Saint Kitts and Nevis: Etymology

 It is thought that Christopher Columbus, the first European to see the islands in 1493, named the larger island San Cristóbal, after Saint Christopher, his patron saint and that of travellers.
 New studies suggest that Columbus named the island Sant Yago (Saint James), and that the name San Cristóbal was in fact given by Columbus to the island now known as Saba, 20 mi northwest.
 Saint Kitts was well documented as San Cristóbal by the 17th century.
 The first English colonists kept the English translation of this name, and dubbed it St. Christopher's Island.
-In the 17th century, a common nickname for Christopher was Kit(t); hence, the island came to be informally referred to as Saint Kitt's Island, later further shortened to Saint Kitts.
+In the 17th century, a common nickname for Christopher was Kit; in consequence, the island came to be informally referred to as Saint Kitt's Island, later further shortened to Saint Kitts.

 Columbus gave Nevis the name San Martín (Saint Martin).
 The current name Nevis is derived from a Spanish name Nuestra Señora de las Nieves, meaning "Our Lady of the Snows", a reference to the 4th-century Catholic miracle of a summertime snowfall on the Esquiline Hill in Rome.
 It is not known who chose this name for the island, but it is thought that white clouds which usually wreath the top of Nevis Peak reminded someone of the miracle.